-Students who are changing programs shall have their status reviewed for the purposes of satisfactory academic progress.
+Students who are changing programs shall have their status reviewed for satisfactory academic progress.
 This measurement is calculated using the courses deemed acceptable toward the new program.
-Courses that are deemed acceptable toward the new program will affect the student's CGPA, maximum time frame, and pace of completion.
+Courses deemed acceptable toward the new program will affect the student's CGPA, maximum time frame, and pace of completion.